Science POP Competition 2024

 Alexane Thibodeau

-PhD student in Cellular and molecular biology
+PhD student in Cellular and Molecular Biology

-Les cellules souches :
+Les cellules souches et la médecine :

 Les cellules souches sont des cellules uniques capables de se transformer en différents types de cellules dans le corps, comme les cellules de la peau ou des muscles.
 Elles jouent un rôle clé dans la réparation des tissus endommagés et sont au cœur de nombreuses recherches médicales.
 Grâce à leur capacité à se renouveler et à se différencier, elles offrent des perspectives prometteuses pour réparer des organes ou traiter des maladies.
 Le tourisme médical fait référence à des personnes qui voyagent dans d'autres pays pour recevoir des traitements médicaux, souvent à base de cellules souches.
 Les traitements ne sont pas toujours réglementés et les patients peuvent courir des risques.
 Bien que les cellules souches représentent une avancée médicale majeure, le tourisme des cellules souches peut exposer les patients à certains dangers.
 Nous verrons quelles questions se poser afin de prendre une décision éclairée concernant son choix de traitement.